+This method works best if the P-wave is cleanly recorded on the vertical component and the S wave on the horizontals, so generally speaking the results are more robust for vertical ray paths.

 Finally, the data from some of the arrays are very noisy, which make it hard to see a signal emerging when stacking over the one-minute-long time windows.
 We chose to keep only the locations for which the ratio between the maximum value of the envelope of the stacked cross correlation to the root mean square is higher than a threshold.
 The corresponding envelopes of the stacked cross correlation are shown in Figure 4 for the East-West component and the North-South component.
 The grey vertical line shows the theoretical time lag between the arrival of the direct P-wave and the arrival of the direct S-wave using the constant velocity model and the plate boundary model described previously.
 There is a good agreement between the timing of the peak and the theoretical time lag for most of the locations of the source of the tremor.